jobrunr/website/content/en/pricing.md

 ---
 title: "JobRunr Pro"
 translationKey: "jobrunr-pro"
 summary: "JobRunr is completely free, even for commercial use.
-The [Pro edition](/en/documentation/pro/) allows you to use additional options while ensuring the project will stay here for years to come.
+The [Pro edition](/en/documentation/pro/ 'If you would develop the features of the Pro edition yourself, it would have an estimated cost of around 50.000 €\n(107 days of development at a rate of 500€). ') allows you to use additional options while ensuring the project will stay here for years to come.
 I provide 30 day unconditional money back guarantee."
 skip_meta: true
 date: 2020-08-27T11:12:23+02:00
 menu: